sergio8215/Trains-Exercise/README.md

     of the file, example: C:\user\pepito\input.txt

 #### Option 4.
 Calculate distance along route
-    Computes distance along a route, the format of the input is Town-Town-Town-Town, as many towns as you want, example: A-B-C-D-E
+    Computes distance along a route.
+The program will compute the distance between each track and give the total sum of the path. the format of the input is Town-Town-Town-Town, as many towns as you want, example: A-B-C-D-E

 #### Option 5.
 Number of different routes between two towns